-I've visited the outstanding United States Seabee Museum in Port Hueneme, just outside and adjacent to Naval Base Ventura County, from time to time.
+I've visited the outstanding United States Navy Seabee Museum in Port Hueneme adjacent to Naval Base Ventura County from time to time.
 But recently I took my kids there so they could experience all this museum had to offer.

-Much to my surprise, we discovered the Seabee STEM Center, an extremely well put together area of the museum geared towards exposing kids to Science, Technology, Engineering and Mathematics.
+We discovered the Seabee STEM Center, an well put together area geared towards exposing kids to Science, Technology, Engineering and Mathematics.
 And there we stayed and played for easily an hour.

 This STEM Center is truly unique in that it creatively challenges kids to learn about STEM career paths applicable to the Seabees.
 Stations throughout the Center were packed full of hands-on activities, including: